pagkly/Zed/Investopedia3/Middle East and North Africa (MENA).md

 Middle East and North Africa (MENA)
 ## What Is MENA?

 MENA is an acronym for the Middle East and North Africa (MENA) region.
 The region includes approximately [19 countries](https://www.worldatlas.com/articles/what-are-the-mena-countries.html), according to World Atlas.
-The MENA region accounts for approximately 6% of the world's population, 60% of the world's [oil reserves](https://www.investopedia.com/terms/o/oil-reserves.asp), and 45% of the world's natural gas reserves.
+The MENA region accounts for approximately 6% of the world's population, 60% of the world's [[oil reserves]](https://www.investopedia.com/terms/o/oil-reserves.asp), and 45% of the world's natural gas reserves.
 Due to the region's substantial petroleum and natural gas reserves, MENA is an important source of global economic stability.

 With war and turmoil afflicting the MENA region, economic growth is forecast to improve to an average rate of 2.6% in 2019 to 2020, according to the World Bank.

 ## Understanding MENA

 Many of the [14 OPEC nations](https://www.opec.org/opec_web/en/about_us/25.htm) are within the MENA region.
 While there is no standardized list of countries included in the MENA region, the term typically includes the area from Morocco in northwest Africa to Iran in southwest Asia and down to Sudan in Africa.
-The following countries are typically included in MENA: Algeria, Bahrain, Djibouti, Egypt, [Iran](https://www.investopedia.com/articles/investing/082115/who-are-irans-biggest-allies-and-why.asp), Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Malta, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, Palestine, and Yemen.
+The following countries are typically included in MENA: Algeria, Bahrain, Djibouti, Egypt, [[Iran]](https://www.investopedia.com/articles/investing/082115/who-are-irans-biggest-allies-and-why.asp), Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Malta, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, Palestine, and Yemen.
 Ethiopia and Sudan are sometimes included.

 ### Key Takeaways